Adaptive Complexity Model Predictive Control: Application to Legged Systems

 where $u_{\text{body}} \in \mathbb{R}^{3n}$ are the desired ground reaction forces at each foot in the world frame coordinates, and $u_{\text{foot}} \in \mathbb{R}^{3n}$ denote the forces which accelerate the feet during swing, but do not act on the robot body.
-This parameterization decouples the effects of the body and leg dynamics, which amounts to a massless leg assumption for the body dynamics \cite[Sec.~2.3]{paper:johnson_hs_2016} while still capturing kinematic constraints and second-order dynamics of the leg motion during swing.
 Note that these forces on the physical system correspond to the same actuators as any given leg is either in stance or swing -- this separation is primarily to distinguish between control authority available in the simple and complex systems.

-Let $u_{\text{body},i} \in \mathbb{R}^{3}$ and $p_{i} \in \mathbb{R}^{3}$ be the ground reaction forces and foot positions respectively for stance leg $i$.
-Following the standard formulation for single rigid body dynamics models, e.g.\ as in \cite{chignoli2020variational}, define the continuous time dynamics of this system $f^c(x^c,u^c)$,
+Let $u_{\text{body},j} \in \mathbb{R}^{3}$ and $q_{\textnormal{foot}, j} \in \mathbb{R}^{3}$ be the ground reaction forces and foot positions respectively for stance leg $j$.
+Using a simple point-mass model for the feet and following the standard formulation for single rigid body dynamics models, e.g.\ as in \cite{chignoli2020variational}, define the continuous time dynamics of this system $f^c(x^c,u^c)$,